StewAlexander-com/Awesome-Mnemonics/README.md

 ```

 ### ARIES
-- This mnemonic can help you remember six ways to reduce stress:
+- This mnemonic can help you remember five ways to reduce stress:
 ```
 A - Avoid unnecessary stress
 R - Relax and take breaks